-From the lavish 40-beer tasting (and pit barbeque) of 1938, the Wine and Food Society of Los Angeles proceeded to an ostensible obverse: a tasting of one beer, at the Swiss Chalet Tap-room on March 17, 1941.
+From the lavish 40-beer tasting and pit barbeque of 1938, the Wine and Food Society of Los Angeles did the ostensible obverse: it tasted one beer, at the Swiss Chalet Tap-room on March 17, 1941.

-The Tap-room was located in the Sequoia Lodge, the structure next to Acme Brewery that served as hospitality centre for the brewery and Bohemian Distributing Company, its sole distributor.
+The Tap-room was located at the Sequoia Lodge, a building next to Acme Brewery that served as hospitality centre both for the brewery and Bohemian Distributing Company, its sole distributor.

 A dinner accompanied, for which steak was centrepiece.

-Of course, as true beer fans know, the number of beers in a tasting doesn’t really matter.
+As true beer fans know, or should know, the number of beers at a tasting doesn’t really matter.
 A tasting can take many forms.
-Getting one good beer can be as satisfying as tasting an (inevitable) mixed bag, maybe more.
+One good beer can be as satisfying as an (inevitable) mixed bag, maybe more so.

 (Statements in the paragraphs below have been verified by advertisements or press stories in the California Digital Newspaper Collection, and other research.
 Citations, where not supplied, available).